MotionSight: Boosting Fine-Grained Motion Understanding in Multimodal LLMs: Related Work

-\paragraph{MLLMs for video understanding.} As MLLMs continue to advance, a growing body of research focuses on applying them to video understanding~\cite{bai2025qwen2, hong2024cogvlm2, yao2024minicpm, xu2024pllava, liu2024oryx, zhang2024llava, wang2024tarsier, zhang2024video, li2024videochat, wang2024internvideo2, wang2025internvideo2, zhang2025videollama, wang2024qwen2, chen2024internvl}.
 Video understanding models often use keyframes as samples, which are then encoded for LLMs.
-Several approaches develop specialized connectors (such as improved Q-Formers for video)~\cite{wang2024internvideo2, wang2025internvideo2, zhang2025videollama}, while models like QwenVL~\cite{bai2025qwen2, wang2024qwen2} and InternVL~\cite{chen2024internvl} encode videos frame-by-frame through a vision encoder before feeding them to the LLM.
+Several approaches develop specialized connectors (such as improved Q-Formers for video)~\citep{wang2024internvideo2, wang2025internvideo2, zhang2025videollama}, while models like QwenVL~\citep{bai2025qwen2, wang2024qwen2} and InternVL~\citep{chen2024internvl} encode videos frame-by-frame through a vision encoder before feeding them to the LLM.
 Although these methods excel at event-level video representation, they tend to struggle with fine-grained motion understanding due to limited perception of inter-frame dynamic differences, resulting in inaccurate information retrieval.
-To address this limitation, we propose a training-free pipeline leveraging novel visual focusing and motion blur techniques to enhance the model's understanding of fine-grained object motion and camera motion. \paragraph{Fine-grained motion understanding datasets.} Early action recognition datasets~\cite{soomro2012ucf101, kuehne2011hmdb, caba2015activitynet} had limited fine-grained motion understanding due to simplistic categorical labels.
-Recent works use MLLMs for auto-annotation~\cite{chen2024panda, wang2023internvid, yang2024vript, nan2024openvid}, but granularity remains limited.
-Structured video captions~\cite{ju2024miradata, fan2024instancecap, wu2025any2caption} respond to the need for fine-grained semantics.
+To overcome this limitation, we propose a training-free pipeline that decouples object motion and camera motion, leveraging novel visual prompting methods to improve the model's understanding of fine-grained motion.

+\paragraph{Fine-grained motion understanding datasets.} Early action recognition datasets~\citep{soomro2012ucf101, kuehne2011hmdb, caba2015activitynet} had limited fine-grained motion understanding due to simplistic categorical labels.
+Recent works use MLLMs for auto-annotation~\citep{chen2024panda, wang2023internvid, yang2024vript, nan2024openvid}, but granularity remains limited.
+Structured video captions~\citep{ju2024miradata, fan2024instancecap, wu2025any2caption} respond to the need for fine-grained semantics.
 However, deficiencies persist in motion semantics delineation due to the lack of a well-designed approach for obtaining fine-grained semantic representations.
-Benchmarks like MotionBench~\cite{hong2025motionbench} and FAVOR-Bench~\cite{tu2025favor} have datasets with insufficient sample sizes, limiting scene diversity and semantic richness.
+Benchmarks like MotionBench~\citep{hong2025motionbench} and FAVOR-Bench~\citep{tu2025favor} have datasets with insufficient sample sizes, limiting scene diversity and semantic richness.
 To overcome these limitations, we propose~\oursdata, the first large-scale dataset for fine-grained motion understanding, featuring extensive scene coverage and high video quality.